dragomano/antlers-php/README.md

 | Modifier | Description | Example |
 |----------|-------------|---------|
 | `format` | Format a date | `{{ date \| format:"d.m.Y" }}` |

+Current standalone strategy:

+- The built-in date/time surface is intentionally minimal and currently limited to `format`.
+- `format` accepts Unix timestamps and strings that PHP can parse via `strtotime()`.
+- If parsing fails, the original string is returned unchanged.
+- Carbon is intentionally not a dependency of this project.
+- Carbon-style or locale-aware modifiers such as `iso_format`, `modify_date`, `days_ago`, `is_today`, or `timezone` are not part of the first stable standalone core.
+- If richer date/time support is added later, it should be built on native PHP types such as `DateTimeImmutable`, `DateTimeInterface`, and `DateTimeZone`, preferably as an opt-in extension.
 </details>

 <details>